DevCycleHQ/cli/DEVELOPMENT.md

 To run the test suite, run `yarn test`

 ## Publishing a new version
+- Run [CLI Release workflow](https://github.com/DevCycleHQ/cli/actions/workflows/cli-release.yml) with desired values (Default values: draft release, prerelease, npm version patch)

+#### publishing manually (not preferred)
 1. Run `nvm use` to set the correct node version
+2. Run `yarn build`
-2. Create a branch off of `main` and run `npm version patch` to bump the CLI version.
+3. Create a branch off of `main` and run `npm version patch` to bump the CLI version.
-3. Run `yarn build`
 4. Create a PR for these changes.
 5. Once merged, move the tag from your branch to the new commit on main, and push the tag
 6. Create a new Github release using the tag for the latest version.